esdrosdawit1/Data_projects_TripleTen/Movie-Review-Sentiment-Analysis-Project_README.md

 ## Conclusion
 The sentiment analysis model effectively classified movie reviews as positive or negative, achieving an F1 score above the target threshold of 0.85.
 This demonstrates its applicability for sentiment analysis tasks, providing a reliable tool for understanding customer feedback and opinions.

+The model could be integrated into movie platforms to provide real-time sentiment analysis of user reviews, aiding content recommendation algorithms.
+Expanding the model to analyze sentiments in other media like books or music could broaden its use.
+Aspect-based sentiment analysis could also be implemented to understand specific elements (like plot, acting) that drive positive or negative feedback.

 ## Code
 Code: [Sentiment Analysis of Movie Reviews.ipynb](https://github.com/esdrosdawit1/data-science-portfolio/blob/main/Movie-Review-Sentiment-Analysis-Project/Movie-Review-Sentiment-Analysis-Project.ipynb)